About the Distinguished Flying Cross Society

 To further relate the history and traditions of the men and women who were awarded the Distinguished Flying Cross, the Society has an educational outreach program.
 We have developed documentaries and online streaming interviews about the Society and noteworthy members.
 We also reach out to schools, ROTC and JROTC units, Civil Air Patrol, scouting organizations, and the interested public.

-We established the Ward Macauley Scholarship Fund in 1998.
-The Society annually provides financial awards to deserving descendants of DFCS members.
+The DFC Society has had an active scholarship program since 1998.
+The Society annually provides financial awards to deserving descendants or legally adopted children of DFCS members.
 The program was first endowed by Lydia Macauley and named in honor of her husband, Ward Macauley.
+We have since established Annual, Multi-Year Named Scholarship Funds by specific donations from The RGT Charitable Remainder Trust and from DFC Society members Colonel Bill Garner and Commander Evelyn Moy.